kubernetes/kops/docs/cluster_spec.md

 This object configures how we expose the API:

 * `dns` will allow direct access to master instances, and configure DNS to point directly to the master nodes.
-* `loadBalancer` will configure a load balancer (ELB or NLB) in front of the master nodes, and configure DNS to point to the LB.
+* `loadBalancer` will configure a load balancer in front of the master nodes and configure DNS to point to the LB.

 DNS example: